Clausilia dubia: Distribution

+In Finland, as of 2019, the species is only known to live in two locations: the Ylistönmäki hill in Jyväskylä and the Kettuvuori hill in Heinola.
+Formerly, they had also been found on the Riihivuori hill in Muurame, but disappeared after a skiing center was built there.
+The species may have spread to Finland during a warm, rainy period in the 18th century.

 Description

 All the species of snails in the family of door snails are left-handed, which is an uncommon feature in gastropods in general.

 These snails have shells which are extremely high-spired, with numerous whorls.

 Clausilia dubia is a relatively large species for this family, reaching 16 mm in height.

 The weight of the adult live snail is about 123 mg.